-On 17 November 1990, after 198 years of quiescence, a phreatic eruption occurred at Mt.
-Unzen, which was accompanied by multiple earthquake swarms; after 198 years of quiescence (Matsushima and Takagi, 2000).
+On 17 November 1990, a phreatic eruption occurred at Mt.
+Unzen, which was accompanied by multiple earthquake swarms, after 198 years of quiescence (Matsushima and Takagi, 2000).
 This was followed shortly afterwards by a phreatomagmatic eruption along with intense edifice swelling, and on 20 May 1991, the extrusion of a lava spine initiated the growth of the Heisei-Shinzan dome complex (Nakada and Fujii, 1993; Takarada et al., 2013).
 This introduced a 45-month long period of lava dome activity with growth being primarily exogenous in periods of high extrusion rate, and endogenous in times of low effusion rate (Nakada et al., 1995b, 1999a).
-The final stage of growth was marked by the extrusion of a spine between October 1994 and February 1995 (which can be seen this present day; Fig. 1b4-c), characterised by pulsatory ascent and seismicity (Umakoshi et al., 2008; Lamb et al., 2015), along fault zones defined by compactional shear (Ashworth et al., in prep) and mineral reactions, crystal plasticity and comminution (Wallace et al., submittedin review).
+The final stage of growth was marked by the extrusion of a spine between October 1994 and February 1995 (which can be seen this present day; Fig. 1c), characterised by pulsatory ascent and seismicity (Umakoshi et al., 2008; Lamb et al., 2015), along fault zones defined by compactional shear (Ashworth et al., in prep) and mineral reactions, crystal plasticity and comminution (Wallace et al., submitted).
 The end of the eruption was followed by cooling of the lava dome and thermal contraction that caused multiple joints (Takarada et al., 2013).
 Fumarole activity has continued to the present day, with temperatures decreasing from 300 °C in mid-2007 to 90 °C in 2011 (Takarada et al., 2013).

 In total, 13 lava lobes were formed, and, at its maximum size, the lava dome was 1.2 km (E-W) by 0.8 km (N-S) wide.
 In particular lobe 11, which dominated the Eastern side of the complex (Nakada et al., 1995a, 1999b) has long been unstable, which has led to partial collapses that generated several pyroclastic density currents (PDCs; Nakada et al., 1999a; Sakuma et al., 2008).
 The flows were estimated to have travelled at 200 km hr-1, up to 5.5 km down the Oshigadani Valley (Yamamoto et al., 1993; Takarada et al., 2013).
-All in all, pyroclastic flows buried and/or burned approximately 800 buildings, and-with debris flows destroyed destroying a further ~ 1,700, and in the summer of 1991 the number of evacuated persons exceeded 11,000 (Nakada et al., 1999a).
+All in all, pyroclastic flows buried and/or burned approximately 800 buildings, and debris flows destroyed a further ~ 1,700, and in the summer of 1991 the number of evacuated persons exceeded 11,000 (Nakada et al., 1999a).
 The Committee of Survey and Countermeasure on Lava Dome Collapse at Mt.
 Unzen advises that the risk of collapse of lobe 11 is high, an exclusion zone remains active to the E of the summit and access to the lava dome is strictly limited.
-Data from electro-optical distance measuring instruments suggest that the lobe 11 has moved advanced 1 m in 14 years (measurements from 1997-2011), and recent observations from ground-based synthetic aperture radar show the development of a shear fracture (Kohashi et al., 2012).
-Therefore, the complete or partial collapse of the lobe and the generation of block-and-ash flows are likely hazards, a block and ash flow is likely, particularly after large regional earthquakes.
-The current uncertainty regarding the structural of stability of the dome at Mt.
+Data from electro-optical distance measuring instruments suggest that the lobe has moved 1 m in 14 years (measurements from 1997-2011), and recent observations from ground-based synthetic aperture radar show the development of a shear fracture (Kohashi et al., 2012).
+Therefore, a block-and-ash flow is likely, particularly after large regional earthquakes.
+The current uncertainty of stability of the dome at Mt.
 Unzen, particularly after seismic activity, has led to recent field campaigns and mechanical studies of the dome material (e.g. Cordonnier et al., 2009; Hornby et al., 2015).
-The destabilisation Movement of lava domes due to such tectonic activity is essentially a superficial process, meaning the issue eanstress balance may be considered as a uniaxial problem, and tested as such (e.g. Quane and Russell, 2005).
+Movement of lava domes due to such tectonic activity is essentially superficial, meaning the issue can be considered as a uniaxial problem, and tested as such (e.g. Quane and Russell, 2005).